-Clotted Cream is the essential companion to British scones, and it’s so easy to make at home!
+Clotted Cream is deliciously creamy and the essential companion to a batch of British scones.
+You don’t have to go to England to enjoy your tea-time treats though, because clotted cream is so easy to make at home!

 What Is Clotted Cream?

 Clotted cream is a staple on British tea-time tables.
 You’ll find it served in a little dish right along side of your scones.

 It is a thick, creamy, white spread, the consistency of softened cream cheese.
 It is ever so slightly sweet, but mostly just incredibly creamy.
 Like a good, unsalted butter.

 But so much more.

 Devonshire Cream vs Clotted Cream